Brazilian Astronomer Discovers Five Ancient Globular Clusters In The Center Of The Milky Way

 The astronomer points out that these ancient star clumps are “a powerful tool” in furthering our understanding of how our galaxy formed and evolved during its early stages.

-“The galactic bulge formation and evolution is one of the most important unsolved problems in the present epoch and, thus, remains a subject of intense debate,” Camargo told the Inquisitr.
+“The galactic bulge formation and evolution is one of the most important unsolved problems in the present epoch and, thus, remains a subject of intense debate,” said Camargo.

 Clues On Galaxy Formation And Evolution

-Another thing we can learn by studying the globular clusters in our galaxy are details on the Milky Way’s “bulge structure and kinematics,” since these ancient star clusters “provide a means for tracing the galaxy’s properties at the present time,” the astronomer told the Inquisitr in a Facebook direct message.
+Another thing we can learn by studying the globular clusters in our galaxy are details on the Milky Way’s “bulge structure and kinematics,” since these ancient star clusters “provide a means for tracing the galaxy’s properties at the present time,” stated the astronomer.

 For instance, after going through data from the 2MASS ground-based infrared survey and the European Space Agency’s Gaia satellite — particularly the second slew of Gaia data, which was released in April and included a vast stellar map of nearly 1.7 billion stars, the Inquisitr reported at the time — Camargo found out some of the properties of the five globular clusters and was able to ascertain that they are very poor in metal.